Angela of the Cross: Foundress

 On 2 August 1875, Guerrero (now 29 years old) left the shoe shop and was joined by three other women, Josefa de la Peña, who was wealthy, and Juana María Castro and Juana Magadán, both from poor families like Guerrero's, who established themselves as a religious community.
 Torres assumed the position of director of the new institute and appointed Guerrero as the sister superior of the community.
 With money from De la Peña, they had rented a small room with access to a kitchen at 13 San Luis Street in Seville, and from there they organized a day and night support service for the local poor and ill.
 At that time, they began to wear a religious habit and Guerrero took the religious name of Mother Angela of the Cross.

 The community received official approval on 5 April 1876 from Luis de la Lastra y Cuesta, the cardinal archbishop of Seville.
 In 1877 a second community was founded in Utrera, in the Province of Seville, and later another was founded in Ayamonte.
 Torres died in the same year and his place as director of the institute was taken by his protegee, José María Alvarez y Delgado.
 That same year, Guerrero took her perpetual religious vows under him.
 23 communities of the new institute came to be founded, mostly around western Andalusia and southern Extremadura.

 Death

 Guerrero died in Seville on 2 March 1932 from natural causes, aged 86, and was entombed in the Sisters of the Cross Convent.
 Seventy-one years later, on 4 May 2003, her body was transferred to Seville Cathedral as part of the celebration of her canonization.
 Her body remained on display for a week in a glass-sided coffin until it was returned to the convent on 11 May.

 Canonization

-As the first step in Guerrero's canonization, she was declared venerable on 12 February 1976 by Pope Paul VI.
-She was beatified on 5 November 1982 by Pope John Paul II in Seville.
+Guerrero's cause was formally opened on 11 July 1952, granting her the title of Servant of God.
+She was declared venerable on 12 February 1976 by Pope Paul VI, and beatified on 5 November 1982 by Pope John Paul II in Seville.
 Finally she was declared a saint on 4 May 2003 by Pope John Paul II in the Plaza de Colón in Madrid.